OfiliPatrick/personal-website/content/post/jupyter/index.md

 ---
-title: Display Jupyter Notebooks with Academic
+title: How to Implement LRU Cache Algorithm.
-subtitle: Learn how to blog in Academic using Jupyter notebooks
+subtitle: A tutorial explaining the solution to the LRU Cache Algorithm problem.
 summary: Learn how to blog in Academic using Jupyter notebooks
 authors:
 - admin